davidafshepherd/the-thiefs-gamble/README.md

+# The Thief's Gamble
+- Run [The Thief's Gamble.exe](Builds/The%20Thief's%20Gamble.exe) to start the game.
-# the-thiefs-gamble
+#
-This repository contains The Thief's Gamble.
-The Thief's Gamble is a 3rd-person choice-driven story game, where the player embarks on a medieval-styled quest.
-It was made using C# and Unity.